 Request a free sample copy or view the report summary: Farming As A Service Market Report

-The subscription delivery model segment contributed to more than half of the market share in 2022 and is expected to continue its domination during the forecast period
+The subscription delivery model segment contributed to more than half of the market share in 2024 and is expected to continue its domination during the forecast period.

-The Asia Pacific regional market is expected to be the fastest growing region during the forecast period of 2023 to 2030.
-China is the market leader in the region
+The Asia Pacific regional market is expected to be the fastest growing region during the forecast period.
+China is the market leader in the region.

-Grand View Research has segmented global farming as a service market based on service type, delivery model, end-user, and region:
+Grand View Research has segmented the global farming-as-a-service market based on service type, delivery model, end-user, and region:

 Farm Management Solutions